derekzhang79/identity-frontend/CONTRIBUTING.md

 Javascript source should be written in ES6 in the [Idiomatic JS](https://github.com/rwaldron/idiomatic.js) style.
 This is enforced using [Prettier](https://prettier.io/) when running tests and before push.

+We use [Flow](https://flow.org/en/) to type check javascript.
+This happens at pre-push time but you can also manually test your types by running `npm run flow`.

 ES6 is transpiled with [Babel](https://babeljs.io/) as part of a [Webpack](http://webpack.github.io/) build step.
 The webpack build config is defined in [`webpack.config.js`](https://github.com/guardian/identity-frontend/blob/master/webpack.config.js).